amandaemmanuel/Reddit/README.md

-# README
+This is a  Reddit Clone app.

-This README would normally document whatever steps are necessary to get the application up and running.
+Functionality includes:

-Things you may want to cover:
+* User sign-in/up

-* Ruby version
+* Submit a link

-* System dependencies
+* Upvote/downvote

-* Configuration
+* Commenting

-* Database creation
+Used a few gems for this functionality including

-* Database initialization
+* Devise -> user accounts

-* How to run the test suite
+* Bootstrap -> enhanced UI

-* Services (job queues, cache servers, search engines, etc.)
+* acts_as_votable -> up/down voting

-* Deployment instructions
+* simpleform -> commenting

-* ...
+It was a challenge, but fun!